Dextromethorphan: Metabolism

 The first pass through the hepatic portal vein results in some of the drug being metabolized by O-demethylation into an active metabolite of dextromethorphan called dextrorphan, the 3-hydroxy derivative of dextromethorphan.
 The therapeutic activity of dextromethorphan is believed to be caused by both the drug and this metabolite.
 Dextromethorphan also undergoes N-demethylation (to 3-methoxymorphinan or MEM), and partial conjugation with glucuronic acid and sulfate ions.
-Hours after dextromethorphan therapy, (in humans) the metabolites (+)-3-hydroxy-N-methylmorphinan, (+)-3-morphinan, and traces of the unchanged drug are detectable in the urine.
+Hours after dextromethorphan therapy, (in humans) the metabolites (+)-3-hydroxy-N-methylmorphinan and (+)-3-morphinan and traces of the unchanged drug are detectable in the urine.

 A major metabolic catalyst involved is the cytochrome P450 enzyme known as 2D6, or CYP2D6.
 A significant portion of the population has a functional deficiency in this enzyme and are known as poor CYP2D6 metabolizers.
 O-demethylation of dextromethorphan to dextrorphan contributes to at least 80% of the dextrorphan formed during dextromethorphan metabolism.
 As CYP2D6 is a major metabolic pathway in the inactivation of dextromethorphan, the duration of action and effects of dextromethorphan can be increased by as much as three times in such poor metabolizers.
 In one study on 252 Americans, 84.3% were found to be "fast" (extensive) metabolizers, 6.8% to be "intermediate" metabolizers, and 8.8% were "slow" metabolizers of dextromethorphan.
 A number of alleles for CYP2D6 are known, including several completely inactive variants.
 The distribution of alleles is uneven amongst ethnic groups.

 A large number of medications are potent inhibitors of CYP2D6.
 Some types of medications known to inhibit CYP2D6 include certain SSRIs and tricyclic antidepressants, some antipsychotics, and the commonly available antihistamine diphenhydramine.
-Therefore, the potential of interactions exists between dextromethorphan and medications that inhibit this enzyme, particularly in slow metabolizers.
+Therefore, the potential for interactions exists between dextromethorphan and medications that inhibit this enzyme, particularly in slow metabolizers.

 Dextromethorphan is also metabolized by CYP3A4.
 N-demethylation is primarily accomplished by CYP3A4, contributing to at least 90% of the MEM formed as a primary metabolite of dextromethorphan.

 A number of other CYP enzymes are implicated as minor pathways of dextromethorphan metabolism.
 CYP2D6 is more effective than CYP3A4 at N-demethylation of dextromethorphan, but since the average individual has a much lower CYP2D6 content in the liver compared to CYP3A4, most N-demethylation of dextromethorphan is catalyzed by CYP3A4.

 Chemistry

 Dextromethorphan is the dextrorotatory enantiomer of levomethorphan, which is the methyl ether of levorphanol, both opioid analgesics.
 It is named according to IUPAC rules as (+)-3-methoxy-17-methyl-9α,13α,14α-morphinan.
 As its pure form, dextromethorphan occurs as an odorless, opalescent white powder.
-It is freely soluble in chloroform and insoluble in water; the hydrobromide salt is water-soluble up to 1.5 g/100 mL at 25 °C. Dextromethorphan is commonly available as the monohydrated hydrobromide salt, however some newer extended-release formulations contain dextromethorphan bound to an ion-exchange resin based on polystyrene sulfonic acid.
-Dextromethorphan's specific rotation in water is +27.6° (20 °C, Sodium D-line).
+It is freely soluble in chloroform and insoluble in water; the hydrobromide salt is water-soluble up to 1.5 g/100 mL at 25 °C.